2026 USAA Life Insurance Review

 Buying life insurance from USAA follows a guided process with phone or agent support rather than a fully self-service checkout.

 First, figure out how much coverage you need and whether term or permanent life insurance fits your goals.
 You can begin online or speak directly with a USAA representative to discuss coverage amounts, policy length and eligibility.
 Call 800-245-6403 to reach life insurance support.
 For TTY devices, dial 711.
-Representatives are available Monday to Friday, 7:30 a.m.-7 p.m.
+Representatives are available Monday to Friday, 7:30 a.m. to 7 p.m.
 CT.
 Saturday and Sunday service remains closed, and hours may vary.

 Then you'll fill out the application.
 USAA collects personal details and health history through a questionnaire.
 Many policies require a medical exam, depending on age, coverage amount and health profile.
 Underwriters review this information to determine approval and pricing.